 In countries where there is no or little gift tax, assets can be entered into foundations, trusts or be donated before the change of residency.

 If the shares of the corporation with hidden reserves are entered into a local partnership, the departure state does not lose the right of taxation.
 Depending on the country, the valuation shall happen at the book value without granting additional consideration.
+Some countries allow such transactions tax-free.
 On the other hand, the departure of partners of a partnership is usually not subject to exit tax provided that a few special features are observed.

 To avoid qualification as misuse, it is recommended to create a commercially active partnership with a visible permanent establishment in which the shares in the corporation are functionally assigned to the business purpose.
 If the partnership only provides management services for a fee to the corporation, this may not be sufficient.